Alex-Bezotosnyi/dashboard/README.md

-## Link ti the project: https://alex-bezotosnyi.github.io/Dashboard/
+## Link to the project: https://alex-bezotosnyi.github.io/dashboard/

 ## In the future:
 - I'll optimize SASS;
 - add edit to points;
-- convert JavaScript to Typescript
+- convert JavaScript to Typescript;
+- add tests